The Glen Ellyn Public Library strives to be a welcoming and functional space for people of all abilities.

 The library is completely accessible by sidewalk north of Roosevelt Road.
 It is directly on the Illinois Prairie Path and is 0.6 mile walk west of the Glen Ellyn Metra Station of the Union Pacific West line.
 The closest PACE Bus Stop is the Glen Ellyn Metra Station and is accessible by the 715 PACE Bus route.
 Please stop by at the 2nd Floor Information Desk for local transportation system maps.

-If you have any questions for improving the accessibility of the library, please fill out the comment form below.
-Comment forms are also available at the 1st Floor Circulation Desk by request.
-You may also contact Sarah Kleiva, Outreach Librarian, by phone at 630-790-6745 or by email at email@example.com.
+If you have any suggestions for improving the accessibility of the library, please fill out a comment form.
+You may also contact our Outreach Librarian.